Connect with others who understand.

 How Can You Manage the HS Smell?

+Many members of myHSteam have asked how to get rid of the abscess smell that may accompany HS.
 Although you can’t prevent an odor from HS lesions, you can take several steps to curb it.
-Cleansing skin gently, applying effective dressings, and avoiding flares are key parts of a plan to manage the HS odor.
+Cleansing skin gently, applying effective dressings, and avoiding HS flares are key parts of a plan to reduce or stop odor from hidradenitis suppurativa.

 Clean Your Skin Gently